fastai/course-v3/docs/deployment_zeit.md

 ```
 (**Note:** `https://something-cool.now.sh` above is the unique url you decided for your app in Step 6.3)

-## Step 8: Test and share the URL of your working app
+## Step 8: Test the URL of your working app
 Copy and paste [https://something-cool.now.sh](https://something-cool.now.sh) in your browser and test your app.

 ---